ankitgupta-23/vedic_maths_app/README.md

 # vedic_maths_app
-A webapp built in flask for learning vedic maths techniques
+A web app built in the flask for learning Vedic maths techniques It generates step-wise solutions for different maths concepts like linear equations, determinants, the inverse of a matrix, addition, quadratic equations, square and square root, cube and cube root, etc.